similanklinsmith/miniapp-example/README.md

 #### Using JSBridge Functions

-We have prepared the core functions for calling `initAuth` in the [JSBridge Specifications](https://ktbinnovation.atlassian.net/wiki/spaces/MA/pages/3498704972/JSBridge+Specifications#initAuth).
-You can use these functions to integrate the JSBridge into your Mini App project.
+Here is an example function for calling initAuth in the JSBridge.
+It sets up callback functions for success and error handling, then triggers the authentication process via JSBridge for Android or webkit for iOS.

 ```typescript
 const initAuth = (